 What if at some point you need to copy some MP3 files to an external drive (for example, to create a backup of your music collection)?
 Just run Folder Guard and pause the protection.
 When done, resume the protection back.

 This filter works in the same way as the Lock MP3 files filter described above, only it applies to the video files (*.mpg, *.avi, and others).
-If you assign the No access attribute to this filter, it would prevent users from copying your video files to/from the external drives while allow playing such files that already exist on the C: drive.
+If you assign the No access attribute to this filter, it would prevent users from copying your video files to/from the external drives but allow playing such files that already exist on the C: drive.

 This is another example of a filter that prevents copying of the common Microsoft Office documents to/from the removable drive, while allows their use if they are already present on the C: drive.